crgraham/Tweet-time-series-analysis/README.md

 If you run the code in Google Colab then packages will automatically be installed when there is an import command.

 ## Data structure
-Finally, this experiment depends on data made available to the author by Dr Ling Wang from the School of Electronic Engineering and Computer Science, Queen Mry University.
+This experiment depends on data made available to the author by Dr Ling Wang from the School of Electronic Engineering and Computer Science, Queen Mry University.
 You can download the dataset and others from his [website](http://www.eecs.qmul.ac.uk/~linwang/download/ecs764/).

 Here is a sample of the data included in the study: